ibm-cloud-docs/log-analysis/data.md

 ## Data exports
 {: #data_exports}

-You can export data in JSONL format locally, stream data to your terminal, or request an email with a link to the data.
+You can export data in JSONL format locally, write data to your terminal, or request an email with a link to the data.
 [Learn more](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-export).

 Consider the following information when you export log data:
 * You export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
 Notice that the link expires automatically after 12 hours.
-* When you export logs programmatically, you can choose to send an email or to stream logs in to your terminal.
+* When you export logs programmatically, you can choose to send an email, or to write data to the terminal.
-* The compressed log file that contains the data that you want to export is available for a maximum of 48 hours.
+* The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.
-* The maximum number of lines that you can export is 20,000.

-To make the `EU-DE (Frankfurt)` location `EU-Supported`, the web UI export functionality is not available.
-If you need to export data from this location, use the export API to export your data to a local file.
+* When you export logs, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.

 Exported data is hosted in {{site.data.keyword.cos_full_notm}} (COS).